-Each fall and spring, students in the European Union Policy Studies graduate program make academic study trips to European Union institutions, in the framework of the annual practitioners' seminar held by European Parliament officials Silvio Gonzato and Alexandre Stutzmann.
+Each fall and spring, students in the European Union Policy Studies graduate program make academic study trips to European Union institutions, in the framework of the annual practitioners' seminar held by EU officials Silvio Gonzato and Alexandre Stutzmann.
 Academic visits allow students to observe EU policy-making dynamics at close range.
 The trips introduce students to important EU decision makers and give them the opportunity to build up professional networks.